a-schaefers/funtutorials/libvirt.md

 (Note: you still will need to install and enable the app-emulation/spice-vdagent service on every graphical guest machine.
 If it is a Windows guest machine, you can download a spice executeable from the official [spice downloads](https://www.spice-space.org) page.

+##### It is usually wise to keep things simple and use the legacy seabios unless you have a reason to need the UEFI bios (e.g. For pci-passthrough of GPU's, or working on UEFI or secure boot applications...)

+### Other considerations in the customization menu:
+* Q35 BIOS will not work with IDE, remove the IDE CDROM and IDE Storage and Select "Add Hardware" and add under "Storage" select SATA and add a new SATA cdrom and SATA harddrive instead.
+At this time it is important for most users to decide if they want to use the "qcow2" format which allows for snapshotting with rollbacks and rollforwards and is additionally sparse provisioned to only use the space it needs, or to choose "raw" which will have none of these things, but may have better performance under some circumstances.
+11newsatacdrom.png
+##### Adding a new, SATA cdrom Device and loading it with a windows 10 ISO image.

+* Note for ZFS users: While selecting Storage drives this is an excellent time to choose the disk "Device type" of "SCSI" which will use the Redhat passthrough "Virtio Scsi" disk controller for improved I/O performance, and you can create a sparse provisioned ZVOL with "zfs create -s -V 100G tank/VOLNAME" which can be addressed in this section of the Virt-Manager Manage-box as "/dev/zvol/tank/VOLNAME".
+The virtio guest driver for taking advantage of the "Virtio Scsi" disk controller is included by default in Linux and FreeBSD kernels.
+Windows will be unable to see the Virtio Scsi storage disk and unable to install until you load the Redhat Virtio Scsi Driver during the Windows install process.
+(Windows installers include a menu with the ability to load drivers during the install process.)
+The RedHat Virtio Scsi driver for windows is available as an [ISO image](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/)
+11redoingstorage.png
+##### Adding a new, SCSI Storage Device, and addressing it to a preconfigured ZVOL

+* Virt-Manager configures by default to offer the Spice server with QXL video and ich6 sound in addition to two USB redirectors and a shared clipboard.
+These are all generally good things to have for desktop / graphical operating systems.

+* You can return to the customization menu at any time from the main Virt-Manager by selecting the virtual machine in question and choosing "open" and then selecting from the dropdown menu via "View > Details** to reconfigure the VM's general options.

+##### Troubleshooting: Be sure to check your devices are enabled and in the proper order in the "boot device order" section of the "boot options" if you're unable to get beyond the bios menu!

+#### When you are ready to begin, choose "Begin Installation"
+12begininstallation.png

+#### After successful installation of a desktop operating system, it is important to be sure you enable the Spice guest agent, which can be installed from most Linux distro's package repos and enabled using one of the various init systems, but as mentioned previously, this is also done automatically by many Linux distros.